 Minimum year 1

-BBBC including English or other literary subject*.
-Preferred subjects Art, Product Design, Design, Technology.
+BBBC including English or other literary subject* and preferably one of: Art, Product Design, Design, Technology.

-BCC including English or other literary subject*.
-Preferred subjects Art, Product Design, Design, Technology.
+BCC including English or other literary subject* and preferably one of: Art, Product Design, Design, Technology.

 Irish Leaving Certificate